rust-lang/rustlings/README.md

 ## Doing exercises

 The exercises are sorted by topic and can be found in the subdirectory `rustlings/exercises/<topic>`.
-For every topic there is an additional README file with some resources to get you started on the topic.
+For every topic, there is an additional README file with some resources to get you started on the topic.
 We really recommend that you have a look at them before you start.

 The task is simple.
 Most exercises contain an error that keeps them from compiling, and it's up to you to fix it!
-Some exercises are also run as tests, but rustlings handles them all the same.
+Some exercises are also run as tests, but rustlings handle them all the same.
 To run the exercises in the recommended order, execute:

 ```bash
 rustlings watch